j-storey5/cs3342_09/cs3342_09-master/cs3342_09-master/README.md

 ## A2.6

 There are 60 unique sentences that can be made in the language.
-I tried to find a way to get to infinite through the grammar rules but I could not find any proof for there being infinitely many solutions.
-So, I have settled on 60.
+Theroretically under these rules you could enter an infinite loop by repeatingly putting lazy or smelly and never getting out of S2.
+I discovered this while making my State Machine Diagram>

 ## Q2.7 (1 point for the level, 2 for the sentence)